Belagir/lisilisk/doc/shader_interfaces.md

 **Vertex attributes:**

-- `vec3 VertexPos` : on layout 0.
+- `vec3 VertexPos` : on location 0.
-- `vec3 VertexNormal` : on layout 1.
+- `vec3 VertexNormal` : on location 1.
-- `vec2 VertexUV` : on layout 2.
+- `vec2 VertexUV` : on location 2.
+- `vec3 InstancePosition` : on location 3.
+- `float InstanceScale` : on location 4.
-- `mat4 InstanceMatrix` : on layout 3, 4, 5, and 6.
+- `vec4 InstanceRotation` : on location 5.

 **Uniforms:**